psrenergy/PSRIO-scripts/docs/dimensions.md

 ### Select Blocks/Hours

-In order to select a specific block/hour, use:
+In order to select a specific block or hour, use:

 | Method                                                                 | Syntax                           |
 |:-----------------------------------------------------------------------|:---------------------------------|
 | Select one block/hour                                                  | `exp = exp1:select_block(int)`   |